bestxym/academic-kickstart/content/project/EV-charging/index.md

 +++
 # Project title.
-title = "IoT for Power Systems - "Grid Sense""
+title = "IoT for Power Systems"

 # Date this page was created.
 date = 2019-01-10T00:00:00